-JEE Advanced Reservation of Seats 2019 is prescribed by the government of India.
+JEE Advanced Reservation of Seats 2020 is prescribed by the government of India.
 The Indian Institutes of Technologies (IITs) has reserved a percentage of seats.
 The seats are reserved by IITs for the candidates belonging to reserved categories.
 The candidates are selected on the basis of marks scored by them in the JEE Advance exam.
-Candidates belonging to reserved categories will be entitled to the JEE Advanced Reservation of Seats 2019.
-The candidates who will qualify the JEE Advanced exam and will fall under the JEE Advance eligibility criteria 2019 will be then called for counselling and seat allotment process by the 23 IITs institutes and 9 other institutes (offering admissions on the basis of JEE Advance 2019 exam) on the basis of scores and ranks scored by them in the entrance exam.
+Candidates belonging to reserved categories will be entitled to the JEE Advanced Reservation of Seats 2020.
+The candidates who will qualify the JEE Advanced exam and will fall under the JEE Advance eligibility criteria 2020 will be then called for counselling and seat allotment process by the 23 IITs institutes and 9 other institutes (offering admissions on the basis of JEE Advanced 2020 exam) on the basis of scores and ranks scored by them in the entrance exam.
 Candidates belonging to OBC-NCL (non-creamy layer) will be allotted 27% reservation, SC category candidates will be given 15%, candidates belonging to ST category will be given 7.5% and the remaining seats will be open for all the other candidates.
 For candidates belonging to PWD category, there will be 5% horizontal reservation in each of the other categories.
-Candidates belonging to reserved categories will be eligible for admissions via the open category, if they score high in the exam.
-Such candidates will have no need to use the seat reservations as prescribed the government of India for JEE Advance 2019.
-The candidates are advised to mention their categories in the JEE Main application form 2019 carefully.
+Candidates belonging to reserved categories will be eligible for admissions via the open category if they score high in the exam.
+Such candidates will have no need to use the seat reservations as prescribed by the government of India for JEE Advance 2020.
+The candidates are advised to mention their categories in the JEE Main application form 2020 carefully.
 Once the category list of candidates as entered in the database is released by the exam conducting authority, it will be considered final and no request for change of category will be then entertained.

-There are 23 IITs and 9 other institutes offering admissions to the candidates in B.Tech programmed based on their scores secured in JEE Advance 2019.
-The other 9 institutes are ISC Bangalore, IIPE Visakhapatnam, IISER Bhopal, IISER Mohali, IISER Kolkata, IISER Pune, IISER Thiruvananthapuram, IIST Thiruvananthapuram and RGIPT Rae Bareli.
-Below we have mentioned the category wise reservation of the seats for JEE Advance 2019.
-In 2018, government of India announced that fir 2,24,000 candidates qualifying the JEE Main exam will be eligible for appearing in JEE Advance exam.
+There are 23 IITs and 9 other institutes offering admissions to the candidates in B.Tech programmed based on their scores secured in JEE Advance 2020.
+The other 9 institutes are ISC Bangalore, IIPE Visakhapatnam, IISER Bhopal, IISER Mohali, IISER Kolkata, IISER Pune, IISER Thiruvananthapuram, IIST Thiruvananthapuram, and RGIPT Rae Bareli.
+Below we have mentioned the category-wise reservation of the seats for JEE Advance 2020.
+In 2018, the government of India announced that fir 2,24,000 candidates qualifying the JEE Main exam will be eligible for appearing in JEE Advance exam.
 We have provided the distribution here below.

 |Category||Overall Distribution||Number of top candidates|